 Standards that apply to Domestic Commercial Vessels can be found on the Australian Maritime Safety Authority (AMSA) website.

-To find out which standards apply to you, use AMSA's National System Requirements Generator.
+To find out which standards apply to you, refer to AMSA's National System Requirements.

 Design compliance aids